 Stand in the shallows and you can see numerous fish swim around you.
 The lack of people on the beach also made our day super relaxing.

 Unfortunately, I can’t sit in a place for too long knowing fully well that’s there’s more to explore.
-So, after a couple of hours lounging on the beach, I decided to find a more secluded beach.
+So, after a couple of hours lounging on the beach, I decided to hike to a more secluded beach.

 Wan Tsai is a peninsula located north-east of Hoi Ha Wan.
 The Wan Tsai campsite is probably the only thing located in area.
 However, just before one enters the campsite, there are two small beaches on either side of the straight.

-We picked the beach located on the eastern side simply because it offered us shade from the sun, and also that view of the magnificent Sharp Peak.
+We picked the beach located on the eastern side simply because it offered us shade from the sun, and a magnificent view Sharp Peak.
 For those unaware, Sharp Peak is one the three treacherous peaks in Hong Kong (High Junk Peak is another treacherous peak).
 It’s also probably the most difficult of the three.

 We really enjoyed spending a relaxing day at Hoi Ha Wan Marine Park, especially at our own private beach (what a luxury in Hong Kong).
 We’ll be sure to return to the area, but next time with an agenda to kayak, and perhaps snorkel.

-If you enjoyed the video, photos, and write up on Hoi Ha Wan, please share it on the social media platform of your choice.
+If you enjoyed the video, photos, please feel free to share it on the social media platform of your choice.